What Is The GRA?

 Virtual and Digital Reporting Platforms

 Also, there are virtual and digital reporting platforms out there.
-I’ll just take a quick second to say; we are moving out of the period of having on-premise computers, accounting systems, applications, IT staff, people managing the input of daily checks and daily sales, into a world where all of that becomes virtual and automated.
+I’ll take a quick second to say; we are moving out of the period of having on-premise computers, accounting systems, applications, IT staff, and people managing the input of daily checks and daily sales, into a world where all of that becomes virtual and automated.
 If you’re not in that world, you need to start learning about it because your competitors are learning about it and many of them have already gone this way.

 Intacct is probably one of the leading platforms endorsed by the ACPA, the parent organization to the accounting profession.
 It’s also the only accounting QuickBooks recommends when you outgrow the QuickBooks platform.
-And it’s one that certainly in the restaurant industry has become a spreading standard.
+Also, it’s one that certainly in the restaurant industry has become a spreading standard.